phase2/pattern-lab-workshop/problems/create_an_atom/problem.md

 Inside of that folder, make another folder named: `atoms`

-Make a file called: `01-tutorial-button.mustache`
+Inside of the atoms folder, make a file called: `01-tutorial-button.mustache`

 containing: `<button>{{ btnText }}</button>`

+Your file structure should look something like this: `thisproject/atoms/01-tutorial-button.mustache`

+cd to the top-level folder (`thisproject/`) to run the verify & menu commands for all lessons.